Waaal/BobaOS/doc/boot/HardwareInterrupts.md

 - Channel 1: Not in use probably didnt exists anymore. **0x41 I/O address**
 - Channel 1: Connected to PC speaker.Frequency of output determines the frequency of the sound. **0x42 I/O address**

+The PIT has a frequency ~1.2Mh per channel.

 At address **0x43** Mode/Command register.
 A 8 bit value for the settings of the PIT (write only).